University of Southampton Delhi | BSc (Hons) Admissions 2025

 Project Work I | Project Work II |

-B.Com Accounting and Finance fee structure is vary depending on the type of university and the type of facilities provided by the university such as lodging, food, and industrial training.
+B.Com Accounting and Finance fee structure varies depending on the type of university and the type of facilities provided by the university such as lodging, food, and industrial training.
 The average fee structure for B.Com accounting and finance is around Rs.
 50,000 to Rs.
 5 lakhs for the entire course.
 There are also various private and government scholarships available for students with exceptional merit lists.

 B.Com Accounting and Finance has a lot of scopes if candidates exhibit the appropriate skills that are required in the industry.
 Finance and commerce are two of the most important departments of any organisation and hence provide a lot of employment options.
-B.Com degree has various specialisations but this course is an appropriate amalgamation of commerce, accounting, and finance.
+B.Com degree has various specialisations, but this course is an appropriate amalgamation of commerce, accounting, and finance.
 Candidates might be able to get senior-level roles in case they pursue a higher degree with a similar or different specialisation such as MBA, M.Sc., M.Com., or MA.
-Candidates interested to move towards the research side can also pursue a Ph.D after post-graduation.
+Candidates interested in moving towards the research side can also pursue a Ph.D after post-graduation.

 There are various career options after completing BCom Accounting and Finance.
 After the completion of this degree programme, students can choose to either work as an entry-level professional in the commerce and finance industry.
 After the completion of this degree programme, candidates can find lucrative job options in the finance and commerce industry as entry-level professionals with at least Rs.
 6 lakhs per annum.
 Some of the most popular job profiles are export executive, sales team manager, risk analyst, corporate manager, sales manager, executive assistant and more.